comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century2 is the build version of the instance of PowerShell installed on this system.

-Searching online i found that the command `$PSVersionTable` prints a bunch of informations about the PowerShell version I am actually using.
+Upon searching online, I found that the command `$PSVersionTable` prints various information about the PowerShell version in use.

 ```
 cmd : $PSVersionTable